Special Considerations for Moving a Laboratory Facility in Atlanta

 Georgia already ranks in the top 15 states for its large population of life-science graduates, and the local life-science workforce will grow by seven percent over the next decade, according to projections by Georgia Power.
 The demand for lab space in Atlanta is so high that landlords have started to transform office buildings into laboratory facilities in a rush to expand the sector, reported the Atlanta Business Chronicle.

-For the many institutions moving their labs to the Atlanta metro, finding an expert relocation partner is crucial to maintaining the health and integrity of your research.
+For the many institutions moving their labs to the Atlanta metro, finding an expert relocation partner, especially with the Atlanta Northside Hospital Expansion plan underway, is crucial to maintaining the health and integrity of your research.
 Avoid future obstacles in the moving process by planning for these special considerations and local regulations.

 Sensitive Equipment